Complete RMD & Retirement Distribution Planning Guide

 The rules (post-SECURE Act 2.0)

 - Accounts affected: Traditional IRA, 401(k), 403(b), 457(b), SEP, SIMPLE.
-Roth IRA owners never have lifetime RMDs (inherited Roths do).
+Roth IRAs have no lifetime RMDs for the original owner.
+Starting 2024, Roth 401(k)s also have no lifetime RMDs (SECURE 2.0 change).2

-- Calculation: Prior-year-end balance ÷ IRS Uniform Lifetime Table divisor.
+- Calculation: Prior-year December 31 balance ÷ IRS Uniform Lifetime Table divisor (Treas.
+Reg.
+1.401(a)(9)-9, updated 2022).3

-- Penalty: 25% of the under-distribution (reduced from 50% by SECURE 2.0).
-Reducible to 10% if corrected within 2 years.
+- Penalty: 25% of the under-distribution (reduced from 50% by SECURE 2.0 in 2023).
+Reducible to 10% if corrected within a 2-year correction window.4

 Stage 1 — Pre-RMD: the Roth conversion window